WeblateOrg/weblate/docs/user/translating.rst

 -----------------

 Having navigated to a component, a set of links lead to actual translation.
-The translation is further divided into indivudual checks, like "Untranslated" or "Needing review".
-If the whole project is translated, without error, "All translations" is still available.
+The translation is further divided into individual checks, like :guilabel:`Untranslated` or :guilabel:`Needing review`.
+If the whole project is translated, without error, :guilabel:`All translations` is still available.
 Alternatively you can use the search field to find a specific string or term.

 .. image:: /images/strings-to-check.png